Public Services (Monaco): Compagnie des Carabiniers du Prince

 Literally translated "Company of Carabiniers of the Prince", the English-language version of the official Government website translates the name as "The Palace Guards".
 The force was established in 1817 by Prince Honoré, administrator on behalf of his father, Prince Honoré IV.
 Originally an infantry unit, in 1904 they replaced the previous (now disbanded) "Guard Company" as the official Palace Guard of the royal family.

 The Company is of a similar size to the Corps des Sapeurs-Pompiers.
-At the summer of 2020 the Government reported the total strength of the Compagnie des Carabiniers du Prince as 124, consisting of 3 officers, 24 non-commissioned officers, and 97 enlisted men (with another 14 civilian employees).
+At the summer of 2020 the Government reported the total strength of the Compagnie des Carabiniers du Prince as 124, consisting of 3 commissioned officers, 24 non-commissioned officers, and 97 enlisted men (with another 14 civilian employees).
 Each officer has trained and served with the French military.
 Its primary duty is the defence of the prince and the Prince's Palace in the Monaco-Ville (old town) quartier of Monaco.
 By extension, it also has a role in guarding members of the judiciary, who administer justice in the name of the prince.

 There are a number of specialist units within the Compagnie des Carabiniers du Prince, which include a motorcycle section (for rapid-response and motorcycle outriding); a bodyguard and protection unit; a diving unit with military, rescue and scientific capabilities; and a military first-aid unit that provides first aid and ambulance cover at public and sporting events.

 The ceremonial "changing of the guard" at 11:55 am each day attracts large numbers of tourists.
 The ceremony is more than just a tourist spectacle, as this small military force is the front line of defence of the Monegasque princely family.